open-rust-initiative/mda/README.md

 ## 1 Introduction

 Managing data during large-scale training can be challenging due to the a high volume of files, fragmented data, and diverse annotations.
-Additionally, the lack of traceability between training results and data can impede effective management.
+The lack of a connection between training data and its annotation data creates difficulties in data management.
+Additionally, not being able to keep track of data changes makes it harder to manage data effectively.

 To address these issues, we propose MDA, a file format that **integrates training data and their corresponding annotations**.
 And it also supports **version control for annotation data** during training.